tarjei/eventdispatcher.js/README.md

 ## Todos

+-   Consider refactoring so that all properties and methods are private and all early/late/default listeners, parent retrieval, and option setting are done at class creation time (dynamically).
+Remove `hasEventListener` as it is necessarily run-time and non-standard.

+-   Refactor out the proxy in favor of just an adapter (since we have to clone native event properties anyways in order to properly set `target`, etc.).

 -   Provide option for early, late, and default listeners to capture and bubble (will need to propagate independently of normal listeners).